 Consultants participate in professional development training in the Writing & Media Lab.

 All Writing & Media Lab Consultants must satisfactorily complete a semester-long training course during their first semester of employment to continue working as a Writing & Media Lab Consultant in subsequent semesters.
 Our training course is structured much like an internship: trainees work regular hours while completing readings, assignments, and periodic meetings to deepen their understanding of how to help with writing and multimedia projects.

-New Consultants-in-training are expected to attend eight training sessions on topics such as learning theories, tutoring methods, the writing process, and multimedia composition while also completing assignments during their scheduled work hours.
+New Consultants-in-training are expected to attend between five and eight training sessions on topics such as learning theories, tutoring methods, the writing process, and multimedia composition while also completing assignments during their scheduled work hours.
 Training sessions are spread out over the semester, usually meeting every two or three weeks.
 The meeting day and time are determined based on trainee availability each semester.
 We’ll do our best to work around your schedule.

 The Furman Advantage (TFA) promises students access to high-impact experiences, such as study abroad, research, and internships, that will lead to growth in three areas: intellectual (“students will know and apply”); personal and interpersonal (“students will thrive and connect”); and professional (“students will do and become”).
 In line with TFA, Consultant training doesn’t end after just one semester.
 Consultants continue to grow and learn throughout their time working in the Writing & Media Lab, honing their compositions skills in writing and multimedia while learning to collaborate effectively with others.